raswanthchan/Pong-Game-/README.md

 # Pong-Game-
-This game is the famous old-school pong game.
-I created this pong game using the Turtle Module in python.
+This is the famous old-school pong game.
+I programmed this pong game using the Turtle Module in python.
+This game involves two players who will control paddle_a and paddle_b.
+The change in this ball's distance in x-coordinates is 0.1 and in y-coordinates is -0.1.
+**How does this game work?**
+The motive of the players should be to make sure that the ball does above the x-coordinates of 350 and -350, in their respective sides.
+Basically, they should make sure that their paddles contact the ball, resulting it to change its direction and head in the opposite direction.
+If the ball crosses the x-coordinates of 350 or -350, the ball will go back to the center coordinate (0,0) and will head towards the opposite of the 350/-350 coordinate side which it crossed.
+If the players are not able to "hit" the balls with their paddles, then the ball will go beyond the 350/-350 x-coordinate and a point will be rewarded to the opposite player(using the score board displayed above)